benjmin-r/squeakyvessel.com/cto.coffee/about.md

 tags: cto-coffee
 ---

+cto.coffee is a podcast about people in technology.

+If you like talking about the human side of technology, then I'd love to talk to you.
+Do [reach out][contact] and let's have a chat.

 ### Why the name "cto.coffee"?

 You mean, you need a reason to associate any term with coffee?
 Well, then, it's a kinda long story, but you asked.